lsst/dp0-1_lsst_io/data-products-dp0-1/data-processing/index.rst

 Coadded catalog production
 ==========================

-The coadd catalog creation consists of five main steps:

-1. above-threshold detection in each band,
-2. merging the detections across bands,
-3. deblending the merged detections to generate "objects" and measuring object properties in each band,
-4. identifying a reference band for each object and merging the perband catalogs into a single object catalog to use for forced photometry, and
+The coadd catalog creation consists of five main steps: (1) above-threshold detection in each band, (2) merging the detections across bands, (3) deblending the merged detections to generate "objects" and measuring object properties in each band, (4) identifying a reference band for each object and merging the perband catalogs into a single object catalog to use for forced photometry, and
-5. performing forced measurements in each band using the reference band positions and shapes.
+(5) performing forced measurements in each band using the reference band positions and shapes.

-This last step produces a catalog of independent per-band object measurements containing the key object data provided to science users.
+This last step produces a catalog of independent per-band object measurements that are provided to science users.

 Data quality assessment and validation
 ======================================